Knee pain is one of the most common problems we come across at pain clinics.

-- Exercise: Regular exercise ensures mobility and lubrication of the joint.
-However caution must be exercised if you are overweight, as certain types of exercises like running, skipping, jumping, aerobics can damage your joint.
+- Exercise: Regular exercise ensures the mobility and lubrication of the joint.
+However, caution must be exercised if you are overweight, as certain types of exercises like running, skipping, jumping, aerobics can damage your joint.
 In a damaged knee, exercises should be done only under expert supervision.

 - Footwear: Even though this may seem like a minor point, proper footwear prevents or even reverses malalignment of the knee, acts as shock absorbers and prevents further damage to the joint.

 - Avoidance of Squatting / Sitting Cross Legged: These postures further reduce the space in the knee joint leading to more friction.
 These postures should be consciously avoided.

 - Weight management: Should be done only by expert advice by means of diet and exercise.

 - Physiotherapy: This mainly focuses on quadriceps strengthening exercises.

 - Pharmacotherapy: Medicines may be prescribed which will reduce the pain.
 If needed long term, adverse effects must be kept in mind.
 Over the counter pain killers, which ae medically known as NSAIDs or non-steroidal anti-inflammatory drugs act beautifully to reduce the inflammation and the pain.
 However, on long term use, they are a disaster for the kidney!

 - Intra-articular Steroid Injections: Steroid injections into the knee joint reduce pain and inflammation.
 However, the benefit is short term.
 On repeated injections, the knee joint cartilage may get damaged.
 Therefore, it is not advisable to take more than three injections per year.

 - PRP Injection: This is a type of regenerative therapy.
 In osteoarthritis, it not only halts disease progression, but may even reverse few of the changes.